YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 cd
 git clone https://github.com/YEASIN49/Hyperledger-Fabric-Fabcar.git
 ```
-This will successfuly clone the github repository and now you should have a directoy called **Hyperledger-Fabric-Fabcar** to your **Home** directory.
+This will successfully clone the github repository and now you should have a directoy called **Hyperledger-Fabric-Fabcar** to your **Home** directory.
 ![App Screenshot](./_readme-image/7_cloned_repo.png)

 2. **[ WILL PUT FLOW DIAGRAM LATER | JUST TO EXPLAIN THE DEVELOPMENT PROCESS ]**